JDP-Security/security-research-papers/2026-05-12-langchain-orchestration-poisoning-disclosure.md

 ---

 ### **3. Exploitation Mechanics: Insecure AI Orchestration**
 The critical aspect of Vulnerability B is the ability to achieve framework integrity compromise.
-In an AI-as-a-Service (AIaaS) environment, this allows a tenant to escape their designated sandbox and impact the host environment.
+In an AI‑as‑a‑Service (AIaaS) environment, this allows a tenant to escape their designated sandbox and impact the host environment.

 **The Attack Chain:**
-1. **Initial Access (Network):** An attacker uploads an archive (e.g., a `.zip` containing a prompt template bundle) containing a symlink named `prompt.json` pointing to a target like `/venv/lib/python3.11/site-packages/langchain_core/__init__.py`.
+1. **Initial Access (Network):** An attacker uploads an archive (e.g., a `.zip` containing a prompt template bundle) containing a symlink named `prompt.json` pointing to a target like `/venv/lib/python3.11/site‑packages/langchain_core/__init__.py`.
-2. **Server-Side Action:** The server's file extraction routine unpacks the archive, placing the symlink on disk.
+2. **Server‑Side Action:** The server's file extraction routine unpacks the archive, placing the symlink on disk.
 3. **Trigger (Network):** The attacker, or a compromised agent workflow, calls the `prompt.save()` method via the framework API, providing the path to the symlink.
-4. **Impact (Local Privilege Escalation):** Operating under application-level privileges, the framework acts as the **Confused Deputy**.
+4. **Impact (Local Privilege Escalation):** Operating under application‑level privileges, the framework acts as the **Confused Deputy**.
 It follows the symlink and overwrites the target file, achieving arbitrary file write and persistent framework alteration.

 **Proof of Concept (Scope Change Confirmed):**
 ```python